snappermorgan/snapgen2/wp-content/plugins/custom-content-shortcode/readme.txt

 * [related taxonomy] - Show posts related to current post by taxonomy
 * [repeater] - Support nested repeater fields (ACF)

-* Thanks to *adwrt* and *kurakin_alexander* for the code contribution.
-* I'd also like to thank everyone who has donated to this plugin's development, and for all the user feedback.
+* I'd like to thank everyone who has donated to this plugin's development, and for all the user feedback.
+Thanks also to *adwrt* and *kurakin_alexander* for the code contribution.

 = 1.4.3 =